- Administrative calendar

 The College of Agriculture and Life Sciences Guidelines and Criteria for Promotion and Tenure were last revised in February 2001.
 The CALS Guidelines and Criteria for Promotion and Continuing Status were further revised in March 2014 to include separate guidelines/criteria for specialists and for agents.
 The appendices to these guidelines provide examples of the broad range of activities that may be appropriate to various types of faculty appointments in the college.
 All individual departments/schools and Arizona Cooperative Extension have written criteria as well.

 Part II: Designing a Strong Dossier

 All dossiers are due to the Dean's Office on November 1.
-Plan ahead to be on time since CALS committees have deadlines to meet as well.
-The Office of the Provost now requires that colleges submit an original hard copy plus an electronic copy once the college review is complete.
+Because CALS committees have deadlines to meet as well, it is critical that the format, procedures and deadlines be observed.
+The Office of the Provost requires that colleges submit an original hard copy plus an electronic copy once the college review is complete.